Păstorel Teodoreanu: In cultural memory

 1972 was a breakthrough year in Teodoreanu's recovery, with a selection of his poems and a new edition of Hronicul; the latter was to become "the most readily reedited" Teodoreanu work, down to 1989.
 Prefacing the former, D. I. Suchianu noted with pessimism that "those who understood [Teodoreanu] are all pretty much dead"; at the time, Păstorel's political works were still not publishable, and a full corpus of writings was therefore impossible.
-Later communism only brought a bibliophile edition of his Gastronomice, with drawings by Done Stan, and a selection of food criticism, De re culinaria ("On Food").
-In 1988, at Editura Sport-Turism, critic Mircea Handoca published a travel account and literary monograph: Pe urmele lui Al. O. Teodoreanu-Păstorel ("On the Trail of Al. O. Teodoreanu-Păstorel").Ciobanu, p.
-245; Ostap (2012), p.
-54; Teodoreanu & Ruja, pp. 8, 16 Since 1975, Iași has hosted an epigrammatists' circle honoring Teodoreanu's memory.
+At that stage, Teodoreanu's non-political work was being used as an inspiration by a young poet, Cezar Ivănescu.
+Later communism only brought a bibliophile edition of Păstorel's Gastronomice, with drawings by Done Stan, and a selection of food criticism, De re culinaria ("On Food"); in 1974, a manuscript called Inter pocula was being reviewed for publishing by Editura Dacia.
+Gastronomice is said to have been an instant best-seller, with almost all of its 35,000 copies sold within months.
+In 1988, at Editura Sport-Turism, critic Mircea Handoca published a travel account and literary monograph: Pe urmele lui Al. O. Teodoreanu-Păstorel ("On the Trail of Al. O. Teodoreanu-Păstorel").
+Since 1975, Iași has hosted an epigrammatists' circle honoring Teodoreanu's memory.
 Known as "Păstorel's Free Academy", it originally functioned in connection with Flacăra Iașului newspaper, and was therefore controlled by the communist authorities.

 After the Romanian Revolution of 1989 lifted communist restrictions, it became possible for exegetes to investigate the totality of Teodoreanu's contributions.
+Already in January 1990, critic Dan C. Mihăilescu observed that communist censors had created a "wineless Păstorel", part of a "retouched literary history".
 From 1994, he was periodically honored in his native city by the Vasile Pogor literary society.
+Though the Romanian Cultural Foundation put out an edition of Hronicul as one of a "forgotten books" series, other competing editions were already being sold in the early 1990s.
 His anti-communist apocrypha have been featured in a topical volume, edited by Gheorghe Zarafu and Victor Frunză in 1996, but remain excluded from the standard Teodoreanu collections (including one published by Rodica Pandele at Humanitas).
 Also, under the new regime, food writing was again a profession, and Păstorel became a direct inspiration for gastronomes such as Radu Anton Roman or Bogdan Ulmu, who wrote "à la Păstorel".
 As such, Doris Mironescu suggests, Teodoreanu made it into "a sui-generis national pantheon" of epigrammatists, with Lesnea, Cincinat Pavelescu, and Mircea Ionescu-Quintus.
 Formal public recognition came in 1997, when the Museum of Romanian Literature honored the Teodoreanu brothers' memory with a plaque, unveiled at their childhood home in Iași.
 A street in the industrial part of the city was also named after him.
 However, the Zlataust building was partly demolished by its new owners in 2010, a matter which fueled political controversies.